 Let’s be honest.
 We have all put off using sunscreen at one point or another.
 We either get too lazy, are afraid of the flashback, or just want to secure that perfect summer tan.
-None of us want to look like Casper the Friendly Ghost but, we also don’t want to damage our skin or develop uneven pigmentation.
+We all want to achieve that bronze glow but, we also don’t want to damage our skin or develop uneven pigmentation.
 Whether rain, shine, or snow, here’s a list of reasons why you should wear sunscreen all year long.

 Whether you are going for a walk on the coldest of winter days or relaxing by the window on a warm summer morning, invisible UV rays are continuously harming your skin.

 UVA rays are a series of long waves that can penetrate deep into the skin.
 UVA rays are so powerful that they can heavily damage your skin’s DNA structure, causing various genetic mutations to occur.
 These mutations can lead to premature aging, wrinkles, and the development of various skin cancer cells.
 Nothing can stop these rays.
 So long as you’re by a window and the sun is out, UVA rays will stop at nothing to ruin your beautiful skin.

 UVB rays mostly damage the skin’s outermost layers.
 In fact, UVB is the criminal mastermind behind our painful sunburns.
 These rays irritate and redden our skin causing it to burn and peel during the sunniest of days.
 UVB affects us all year round, regardless of temperature, and is a driving force behind the development of cancer cells on the surface level.
 While not as messy as UVA rays, UVB still packs a powerful punch.